TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

 To achieve optimal CPython compatibility, an exception is made for modules that are part of the CPython distribution, e.g. *math*.

-Note that Transcrypt is meant be to used with JavaScript rather than Python libraries, to keep it lightweight.
-Nevertheless porting (part of) some standard libraries might be handy.
-If you do, you're invited to make them available via PyPi, using 'Transcrypt' in your keyword list.
+Note that Transcrypt is meant be to used with JavaScript rather than Python libraries, since its focus isn't on the desktop but on the browser.
+Nevertheless a growing set of standard Python modules is part of the distribution, currently cmat, datetime, itertools, logging, math, random (partially), re (almost complete), time, turtle and warnings.
+Other modules are in the making.

 Finding the code for a module proceeds as follows: